Charles Kickham: The Nation

-Kickham began to write for a number of papers, including The Nation, but also the Celt, the Irishman, the Shamrock, and would become one of the leader writers on the Irish People, the Fenian organ, in which many of his poems appeared.
+Kickham began to write for a number of papers, including The Nation, but also the Celt, the Irishman, the Shamrock, and would become one of the leader writers of the Irish People, the Fenian organ, in which many of his poems appeared.
 His writings were signed using his initials, his full name, or the pseudonyms, "Slievenamon" and "Momonia."

 1848 Rebellion

 Kickham was the leading member of the Confederation Club in Mullinahone, which he was instrumental in founding, and when the revolutionary spirit began to grip the people in 1848 turned out with a freshly made pike to join William Smith O'Brien and John Blake Dillon when they arrived in Mullinahone in July 1848.
 On hearing of the progress of O’Brien through the country, Kickham had set to work manufacturing pikes, and was in the forge when news reached him that the leaders were looking for him.
 It was here that Kickham would meet James Stephens for the first time.
 At O’Brien's request, he rang the chapel bell to summon the people and before midnight a Brigade had answered the summons.
 Kickham would later write a detailed account about this period which brought his connection with the attempted Rising of 1848 to a close.